-There are only thirty-five to forty known drawings by Titian, though he was a prolific painter.
-In this famous early drawing, his use of pen and ink is exquisitely pictorial, with varied and freely applied strokes and small dabs of luminous white gouache lending movement, texture, and tonal unity to the scene.
-Titian's mastery of the pen is apparent throughout, from the foreground figures built with broadly sculptural effects of chiaroscuro to the background landscape in which the forms of architecture and nature ineffably disolve in the distant haze of the horizon.
+Form and expression are brought here into full harmony to create one of the great and rare examples of Venetian Renaissance drawing.
+Only 35 to 40 drawings attributable to Titian are extant, although he was a tirelessly prolific painter.
+This famous drawing belongs to an early moment in Titian’s work, not far removed from that of the Concert Champêtre (Musée du Louvre, Paris), which was painted around 1509.
+The concern for rendering both, the spirit and the physical form, of landscape is central to this great period of Venetian art.
+Titian's use of the pen-and-ink technique is exquisitely pictorial, with varied and freely applied strokes and small dabs of luminous white gouache, lending movement, texture, and tonal unity to the scene.
+His superb mastery of the pen is everywhere apparent, from the foreground figures built with broadly sculptural effects of chiaroscuro, to the background landscape in which the forms of architecture and nature ineffably dissolve in the distant haze of the horizon.
 The poetic quality of the drawing is achieved through this subtlety of technique and a certain elusiveness of mood.
-The two satyrs are entwined but look away into the distance beyond the astrological disk at the right.
-The subject matter of figures in a pastoral landscape is part of a new idiom in Venetian art and influenced European painters into the late nineteenth century.
+The two satyrs are entwined, but look away into the distance beyond the astrological disk prominently displayed at the right.